JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 It maybe effective augment train data

-We could rotate, crop, flip etc.. so could make more than 10,000 images for each class
+I could rotate, crop, flip etc.. so could make more than 10,000 images for each class

 That will make our LeNet more powerful

 Secondly, it would be better using gray scale image than using RGB images

-Because our purpose is just classifying traffic signs, we need to reduce complexity
+Because our purpose is just classifying traffic signs, I need to reduce complexity